DJF144/Inspect2026/README.md

 ### 4. Image Upload

 Inspectors can upload images directly on each elevator inspection record.
 Images can be selected from the device's photo library or taken on the spot using the tablet camera.
-Images are stored as attachments in sys_attachment and are embedded in the generated PDF report
+Images are stored as attachments in `sys_attachment` and are embedded in the generated PDF report.

 ---